 Christian Aid works with some of the world's most vulnerable communities in 37 countries globally in Africa, Asia, the Middle East, and Latin America and the Caribbean.

-Christian Aid Ireland has a special focus on 24 core countries, where we concentrate our efforts to best effect.
+Christian Aid Ireland has a special focus on 22 core developing countries, where we concentrate our efforts to best effect.

-Africa: Angola, Burundi, Democratic Republic of Congo, Kenya, Mali, Sierre Leone, South Africa, South Sudan, Zimbabwe.
+Africa: Angola, Burundi, Democratic Republic of Congo, Kenya, Sierra Leone, South Africa, South Sudan, Zimbabwe, Nigeria.

-Asia, Middle East: India, Iraq, Syria, Lebanon, Israel and the Occupied Palestinian Territory, Myanmar, Pakistan.
+Asia, Middle East: India, Iraq, Syria, Lebanon, Israel and the Occupied Palestinian Territory, Myanmar.

-Latin America and the Caribbean: Colombia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua.
+Latin America and the Caribbean: Colombia, Bolivia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua.

 When emergencies strike in these countries, we are there before, during and after to save lives and support people in the long term.